ruotianluo/pytorch-faster-rcnn/README.md

 The old master branch in now under old_master, you can still run the code and download the pretrained model, but the pretrained model for that old master is not compatible to the current master!

 The main differences between new and old master branch are in this two commits: [9d4c24e](https://github.com/ruotianluo/pytorch-faster-rcnn/commit/9d4c24e83c3e4ec33751e50d5e4d8b1dd793dfaa), [c899ce7](https://github.com/ruotianluo/pytorch-faster-rcnn/commit/c899ce70dae62e3db1a5805eda96df88e4b59ca6)
-The change is related to this [issue](https://github.com/ruotianluo/pytorch-faster-rcnn/issues/6); master now matches all the details (of resnet101) in [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) so that we can now convert pretrained tf model to pytorch model (only resnet101 is supported).
+The change is related to this [issue](https://github.com/ruotianluo/pytorch-faster-rcnn/issues/6); master now matches all the details in [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn) so that we can now convert pretrained tf model to pytorch model.

-(vgg16 conversion is not among the top of my to-do list.
-May reach it some day.)

 # pytorch-faster-rcnn
 A pytorch implementation of faster RCNN detection framework based on Xinlei Chen's [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn).
 Xinlei Chen's repository is based on the python Caffe implementation of faster RCNN available [here](https://github.com/rbgirshick/py-faster-rcnn).